mmondics/ocpz-compliance-operator/README.md

     ocp4-cis-api-checks.html  pv-extraction-pod.yaml  scan-results  ssc-cis.yaml
     ```

+    If you're running the `oc` and `oc compliance` binaries on a Linux server that does not have a web browser installed (such as your bastion server), you will need to move the html file onto your local workstation in order to open it in a browser.
+If you are already using your local workstation to run the `oc` and `oc compliance` binaries, you can skip the following step.

 1. **Move this html file to your local workstation to allow it to be opened in a web browser.**

     You can use `rsync`, `scp`, or an FTP application like [FileZilla](https://filezilla-project.org/).